 There are many replicas of ancient Chinese masks and, if you look closely, you will see that most ancient cultures on the planet have used the symbology of masks.
-The energy of the masks created by Native people in North America often have a striking similarity to the masks created by many African tribes, for example.
-Each mask is, of course, unique and will have many layers of meaning to it - from protection to calling the energy of specific deities.
+The energy of the masks created by Native people in North America often has a striking similarity to the masks created by many African tribes, for example.
+Each mask is, of course, unique and will have many layers of meaning to it—from protection to calling the energy of specific deities.

 Let's focus on the feng shui use of Chinese opera masks, as these are the masks that you can find in feng shui cures and traditional Chinese adornments (featured in the photo to the left).

 Chinese opera masks are replicas of the masks that opera performers used in ancient times.
 As the story goes, the ancient Chinese opera performances were without a stage, thus wearing a bright mask (and a costume) with defined colors and symbols made the character more memorable.

 Of course, this is just a very superficial layer of the overall complex meaning of any mask, including the Chinese opera mask.
 The symbology—or the energy of a mask—is often that of disguise, cover, concealing one's identity.
 A mask emphasizes a fact we often tend to forget—that things are not as they seem and one should always look deeper for hidden meaning and connections.